zwdoescode/MobilityGen/README.md

     ../app/python.sh -m pip install -e .
     ```

+    > Note: If you run into an error related to pybind11 while running this command, you may try ``../app/python.sh -m pip install wheel``

 ### Step 4 - Launch Isaac Sim

 1. Navigate to the repo root